jim60105/docker-whisperX/README.md

 # docker-whisperX

-This is the Docker image for [WhisperX: Automatic Speech Recognition with Word-Level Timestamps (and Speaker Diarization)](https://github.com/m-bain/whisperX)
+This is the docker image for [WhisperX: Automatic Speech Recognition with Word-Level Timestamps (and Speaker Diarization)](https://github.com/m-bain/whisperX) from the community.

 Get the Dockerfile at [GitHub](https://github.com/jim60105/docker-whisperX), or pull the image from [ghcr.io](https://ghcr.io/jim60105/whisperx).